HarperDB/documentation/docs/technical-details/reference/resource.md

 The Resource class also has static methods that mirror the instance methods with an initial argument that is the id of the record to act on.
 The static methods are generally the preferred and most convenient method for interacting with tables outside of methods that are directly extending a table.
 Whereas instances methods are bound to a specific record, the static methods allow you to specify any record in the table to act on.

-The get, put, delete, subscribe, and connect methods all have static equivalents.
+The `get`, `put`, `delete`, `publish`, `subscribe`, and `connect` methods all have static equivalents.
 There is also a `static search()` method for specifically handling searching a table with query parameters.
 By default, the Resource static methods default to creating an instance bound to the record specified by the arguments, and calling the instance methods.
 Again, generally static methods are the preferred way to interact with resources and call them from application code.
 These methods are available on all user Resource classes and tables.

 ### `get(id: Id, context?: Resource|Context)`